-A Virtual Meeting Room (VMR) is a personal virtual meeting space that is always available for use.
+A Virtual Meeting Room (VMR) is a cloud based meeting space without the constraints of a physical room.
 It can host any number of participants from a variety of devices including videoconference enabled rooms, computers/laptops, tablets and smart phones.

 Each Virtual Meeting Room has one or more aliases associated with it, for example email@example.com.
-Participants connect to the Virtual Meeting Room by dialing any one of its aliases - this will route them all to the same conference.
+Participants connect to the Virtual Meeting Room by dialing the alias thereby connecting everyone to the same meeting space.

-Videoconferencing and Audio Visual Services manage Virtual Meeting Rooms from the Pexip Infinity Administrator interface.
+Videoconferencing and Audio Visual Services manage the issuing of Virtual Meeting Rooms from the Pexip Infinity Administrator interface.

-There is no limit on the number of Virtual Meeting Rooms that can be configured on your Pexip Infinity platform.
-Virtual Meeting Rooms do not consume resources on your deployment unless they are actually being used to host a conference.
+The current license agreement allows for the issue of 160 VMRs.
+Virtual Meeting Rooms do not consume resources on the deployment unless they are actually being used to host a conference.
 Unless you manually restrict access, the number of participants who can access a particular Virtual Meeting Room, and the number of Virtual Meeting Rooms that can be in use at the same time, are limited only by the size of your Pexip Infinity deployment.

 We are keen to hear about your virtual meeting room experiences and therefore invite you to fill out a short